 Hello and Welcome,

 I’m thrilled to have this wonderful opportunity to teach third grade at Goshen Center School.
 This will be my third year teaching at GCS and my second year teaching third grade.
 I taught Kindergarten for 9 years in the Bridgeport Public Schools and, prior to that, I taught preschool for 2 years at a private school in Stamford.
 I took time off from teaching when my daughter was born in 2012 and substituted regularly here in Region 6.
 I have my BA in Humanities from Providence College and my MA in Elementary Education from Sacred Heart University.
 I also hold an 092 Administrative and Supervision certificate from SHU.

-I live right here in Goshen with all of you and I have three kids, two of whom attend GCS.
-Henry is seven and will be in Second Grade, Eloise is five and will be starting Kindergarten and Clara is two.
+I live right here in Goshen with all of you and I have three kids, all of whom attend GCS.
+Henry is eight and in third grade.
+Eloise is six and is in first grade and Clara who started pre-school this year, is three.
 You can see their smiling, swinging and sugar-filled faces if you keep reading!

 Back in the 1980's, I attended GCS as a student.
 I was so shy at this age, I don’t think I ever raised my hand to answer a question.
 I definitely spent a lot of time staring down at my pencil hoping my teacher didn’t notice me.
 Luckily, I’m not that shy anymore but it helped me be an observant person – one who understands that every child is unique (and that there may be a reason for staring at a pencil instead of the teacher!)

 Every child has something he or she needs to develop and something he or she has to offer.
 First and foremost, I want to make sure each of my students is comfortable and happy in school.
 Developing confidence, both socially and academically, is the cornerstone for success.